MatthiasL533/MatthiasL533/README.md

 # 👨‍💻 Matthias Louws

 ## ℹ️ About Me
-Enthusiastic Information Science student experienced in a variety of programming languages and technologies, with a focus on web development.
+Enthusiastic Business Informatics student experienced in a variety of programming languages and technologies, with a focus on web development.
 Constantly learning and exploring new technologies to expand my skill set.

 ## 💼 Skills
 - Languages: Python